 Took The Bad Feud Seriously: The "Smelly Kelly" feud really was an awful idea but the girls really took it and made the most out of it.

 Villain Sue: Michelle at the start though once they started feuding with Beth, she was booked much more consistently and this continued into their feuds with Kelly Kelly and Natalya.
+She had been categorized as one before Laycool but the group's increased screen she got in the group and being treated as champion to Layla's belt is where it really took off.

 What Could Have Been: Alicia Fox was originally paired with Michelle McCool after the latter's initial Face-Heel Turn.
 She was inexplicably drafted to Raw and Layla was eventually paired with Michelle after some random tag matches.
 One wonders what LayCool would have been like if Alicia had been the number 2 instead.